traut/stixview/README.md

 ## Usage

-To use stixview in a browser, download the latest build from `dist` directory (`stixview.bundle.js`) and reference it from your HTML file:
+To use Stixview in a browser, download the latest build from `dist` directory (`stixview.bundle.js`) and reference it from your HTML file:

 ```html
 <script src="stixview.bundle.js" type="text/javascript"></script>